-The Princess Half marathon weekend goes on sale soon!
+The runDisney Princess Half marathon weekend will be here before you know it.
 Here’s your gut check: adjust the tiara and decide if the Princess half is really for you.
-Updated with 2019 runDisney Princess Half registration information.
+Updated with 2023 runDisney Princess Half registration information.

 So you think you’re a Princess.